nokia/SBOM-QA/DOC/SBOM-QA_Test.md

 - **C++(Conan):** Dependency structure improved, but SBOM completeness varied due to inconsistent metadata.

 > **Note:** Conan adds structure but depends on how developers define packages (no universal lockfile standard, no uniform registry metadata.

+#### 5.1.2.
+Container Ecosystem:

+- **Container images** based on Linux distributions rely on the completeness of installed system packages and layers.

+- **Tools** like ***Distro2SBOM, Tern,*** and ***Syft*** showed that SBOM richness depends on access to filesystem metadata and proper image preparation.

 #### Key Finding:

 SBOM richness correlates strongly with package manager maturity and standardization.
 Tools like Syft and Trivy performed best on Maven, npm, Poetry, and Go projects, while Python (PDM) and C/C++ projects had less complete results.
 SCANOSS required additional configuration (--dependencies) to detect more dependencies, but SBOMs for Python (PDM) remained less comprehensive.
+Container-based tools performed best when images were fully built and all layers were accessible.

 ---